 An influencer is an authority within your given industry or niche specializing in that industry.
 Travel bloggers, food writers, and makeup gurus are examples of common influencers.
 These are individuals that aren’t usually affiliated with any single company, and spend their time reviewing products or services, discussing in-depth the details of their interest, and taking their hobby to its most absolute level.
 They typically entertain thousands with regular, consistent, quality content, and some even earn a living through sponsors, advertisement deals, and donations from their fanbase.

-Influencers, aside from sharing their love for whatever hobby they pursue, also tend to have a huge impact on the buying decisions people make.
-If people are unsure of what gaming capture card to purchase, they may turn to their favorite online gaming channel on YouTube to query them on what they use to capture their in-game footage.
+Influencers also tend to have a huge impact on the buying decisions people make.
+If people are unsure of what capture card to purchase, they may turn to their favorite gaming channel on YouTube.
 Likewise, gaming channels often review their peripherals, from headphones to keyboards and mice, and feature them in complementary “face cams”.

 There, the opportunity for retailers to make a profit exists in collaborating with such content producers and influencers by sending them a free product, in exchange for the distribution of a promo code and link to encourage purchases on the retailer’s website.
 However, there is a clear difference between your typical content producer and a real influencer — especially one of value to your business.
 Here are the tell-tale signs you should be watching out for: